Salem couple rides their bikes through Peabody and Salem areas, a new hobby the couple picked up during the covid pandemic

 I know that my 20-year-old daughter rides Bluebikes around campus.
 As a cyclist myself and a personal injury attorney who represents people injured in bike accidents, this is something I lose sleep over.

 I am always encouraged when more people pick up biking.
-But increased use of bike-sharing and Bluebikes also means an increase in more novice riders and riders who are not wearing helmets.
+However, increased use of bike-sharing and Bluebikes also means an increase in the number of novice riders and riders not wearing helmets.
 Many Boston University students will rent Bluebikes from Allston and ride them without helmets into the central campus bike share station.
 Students will do this to get to class or even to get home late at night, which is especially dangerous if you don’t have the proper gear or clothes to help cars see you at night.

 What Can Drivers And Motorists Do To Make Cyclists Safer On The Roads?